groot34/manageMe/README.md

 ## Answers to questions:
 1. Three things learned:
-    -Complex calendar grid implementations with CSS Grid -Drag-and-drop event handling in React
+- Complex calendar grid implementations with CSS Grid
+- Drag-and-drop event handling in React
-    -Local state persistence with localStorage
+- Local state persistence with localStorage

 2. Most difficult part:
-    -Implementing the drag-to-resize functionality while maintaining event date consistency -To keep track of the lane so that the current event doesn't merge or become inconsistent for the user
+- Implementing the drag-to-resize functionality while maintaining event date consistency
+- To keep track of the lane so that the current event doesn't merge or become inconsistent for the user

 3. With more time:
-    -Add event overlap handling
+- Add event overlap handling
-    -Add undo/redo functionality
+- Add undo/redo functionality
-    -use nodemailer to inform about the events
+- use nodemailer to inform about the events